deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Why?" she asked

 Julian didn't even need to pause to think.
 "We've rescued people that the galaxy totally broke." he said.
-"I remember one Polish lady called Maria, she never learned to speak a word of any alien language, never even figured out the whole… Deathworlder thing.
+"I remember one Polish lady called Maria, she never learned to speak a word of any alien language, never even figured out the whole...
+Deathworlder thing.
 She was pretty much starving and out of her mind by the time we got to her."

 "You're different." he continued.
 "You've learned the skills to survive out here, you speak Gaoian, you've kept fit and well fed and you did it by earning your keep.
-There's a whole long section in your file written by somebody called Ayma which is just… *Glowing*."
+There's a whole long section in your file written by somebody called Ayma which is just... *Glowing*."

 Xiù hesitated, suppressing a surge of guilt on hearing Ayma's name.
 "Glowing?"

 "Nonlethal takedowns of alien species, even some of the flimsier ones.
 Boarding one of the *big* Hunter ships solo to save a diplomatic vessel.
 Integrating into Gaoian society and making yourself useful.
-Surviving - *thriving* - incognito around the galaxy for three years… It all speaks to a skillset that this ship and our mission would find very useful, and I'm not talking about your ability to beat stuff up.
+Surviving - *thriving* - incognito around the galaxy for three years...
+It all speaks to a skillset that this ship and our mission would find very useful, and I'm not talking about your ability to beat stuff up.
 You're a competent woman, Xiù."

 Xiù blinked at him.
 "I don't feel competent." she said.

-It wasn't adequate, but… where did she begin?
+It wasn't adequate, but... where did she begin?
 That she didn't recognise the person he'd just described?
 That, okay, she may have done those things, but she'd been *this* close to throwing up the whole time?
 That she'd cried herself to sleep more nights than not?
-That she had felt alone, *so* alone for all of those years, and that even Ayma, Myun and all the others had been… well, they'd been great, but no substitute for *home*?
+That she had felt alone, *so* alone for all of those years, and that even Ayma, Myun and all the others had been... well, they'd been great, but no substitute for *home*?

 Julian smiled sadly.
 "Neither do I." he confessed.

 Xiù changed the subject.
-"We'd better… uh, what are we doing?"
+"We'd better... uh, what are we doing?"

 "Nothing, really.
 I'm just heading up to the flight deck."

-"Oh… Uh, I didn't exercise yet today.
+"Oh...
+Uh, I didn't exercise yet today.
 I'll go get on with that, I guess."

 "Sure.
-But… if you're interested, later on?
+But... if you're interested, later on?
 Ayma left a message for you in your notes."

 Xiù's heart manage the interesting trick of simultaneously rising and sinking.
-"She…?
-Oh… Have you-?"
+"She...?
+Oh...
+Have you-?"

 "Nope.
 It's a personal message."

-"Oh… uh, is there one from my family?"
+"Oh... uh, is there one from my family?"

 "There's a letter, yeah."

 "Oh."
-She… actually didn't know how she felt about that.
+She... actually didn't know how she felt about that.
 Scared and excited at the same time.

 "Why don't you go read them?
 The gym can wait."
 Julian offered.
 "See you at lunch?"